Construction defects range from improperly installed plumbing and tile to improperly installed windows and exterior...

 Legally, the homeowner who hires the contractor is responsible for what a construction company does on the job.
 It would be unfair to leave their neighbor in a financial hole for something that they could not control, done by someone who they did not hire.
 If the homeowner whose property was damaged cannot get the claim covered by the contractor’s insurance company, he or she could file a lawsuit against the neighbor.
 Moreover, if the neighbor has hired a shoddy contractor, he or she can also be made to pay when they do not have enough insurance.
 They could even be liable for negligent hiring.

 One whose property has been damaged should meticulously document the harm.
 This includes taking pictures and contemporaneous notes about what happened.
 The homeowner should immediately inform the neighbor of what happened.
-If it looks like there is any reason why the damage would not be fully covered, the homeowner may be able to work with a construction attorney to potentially file a lawsuit against the neighbor and the contractor.
+If it looks like there is any reason why the damage would not be fully covered, the homeowner may be able to work with a construction defect attorney to potentially file a lawsuit against the neighbor and the contractor.